Collectors’ Plant Fair Day Tour

 28 March 2020

 Join us for a garden lover’s day out to the Collectors’ Plant Fair!
-The Fair is a dynamic mix of stalls, specialist plant growers and garden retailers – a must visit for any plant enthusiast and the country vibe is so fun!
-Our day tour makes visiting a breeze, plus you’ll also enjoy a visit to the private garden of Fair co-founder in Bilpin.
+The Fair is a dynamic mix of specialist plant growers – a must visit for any plant enthusiast and the country vibe is so fun.
+Our day tour makes visiting and buying plants a breeze.
+Then we head up to Bilpin to visit a private garden Wildwood, taste local cider, grab some freshly picked apples and an apple pie to take home.

 Saturday 28 March 2020